- Car Reviews

 What is it like on the inside?

-The screen in the middle can display lap timers, g meters and that blimming Drift Analyser – on top of the obvious media and nav – while the digital instrument cluster can take the form of traditional (albeit hexagonal) speedo and rev counter, or a big central speedo, rev counter and gear indicator for when you want a quicker readout.
+The screen can display lap timers, g meters and that blimming Drift Analyser – on top of the obvious media and nav – while the digital instrument cluster can take the form of a traditional (albeit hexagonal) speedo and rev counter, or a big central speedo, rev counter and gear indicator for when you want a quicker readout.
 You can also get a frankly massive hockey-stick rev counter on the head-up display, but it’s so big it’s almost comical.

-The optional carbon bucket seats are fantastic, mind.
+Wrong.
+The optional carbon bucket seats are fantastic.
 They’re a bit of an eyeful at first but they’re supremely supportive and superb over long distance – almost an entire day in them didn’t elicit a single ache.
 They electronically adjust in as many directions as a regular leather seat, too, and leave a reasonable amount of room for passengers to clamber into the M4’s rear quarters when you’ve pulled the M tricoloured fabric and they’ve automatically whirred forwards.

 Trending this week